About this Course

 - Opportunities to engage creatively

 Jennifer J. Wilhoit, PhD is a published author, spiritual ecologist, research scholar, editor, writing mentor, hospice/bereavement volunteer, life and nature guide, consultant, and peacemaker.
 She has designed, implemented, and taught interdisciplinary curricula in a variety of subjects for all levels including graduate (MA and PhD) courses.
 Her books, articles, and blogs focus on the human/nature relationship - what she calls “the inner/outer landscape.”
-She founded TEALarbor stories through which she compassionately mentors writers, facilitates story & nature guiding experiences, supports people in life transition, consults, & mediates conflicts.
-In addition to her one-on-one work with clients, Jennifer also offers presentations, workshops, and retreats.
-She is a partner with the Charter for Compassion.
-Jennifer was honored to present her compassionate nature and spirit writing practices at the 2015 Parliament of the World’s Religions.
+She founded TEALarbor stories through which she compassionately mentors writers, facilitates story & nature guiding experiences, mentors creatives, supports people in life transition, consults, & mediates conflicts.
+In addition to her one-on-one work with clients, Jennifer also offers presentations, workshops, courses, and retreats.
 When she is not writing or working, she spends time hiking and making beauty in natural landscapes, reading, traveling (internationally, as often as possible), and dabbling in creative arts.
 Jennifer’s soul thrives in the beautiful Pacific Northwest landscape where she lives.